cython/cython/docs/src/tutorial/pure.rst

     @cython.nogil
     @cython.cfunc
     def func_released_gil() -> cython.int:
-        # function with the GIL released
+        # function that can be run with the GIL released

+  Note that the two uses differ: the context manager releases the GIL while the decorator marks that a function *can* be run without the GIL.
+See :ref:`<cython_and_gil>` for more details.

 * ``cython.gil`` can be used as a context manager to replace the :keyword:`gil` keyword::